denten-books/plain-text/main.md

 Krieger, and E. D. Hirsch, among others) took up the problem value in literary criticism in a concerted fashion.
 Their conversation splintered into three
-camps: the separatists--those who viewed the production of value as a detriment to the discipline; the inseparatists (to coin a term)--those who believed that value creation is inseparable from the study of literature; and the compatibilists, or those who attempted to integrate the two opposing positions.
+camps: the separatists--those who viewed the production of value as a detriment to the discipline; the in-separatists (to coin a term)--those who believed that value creation is inseparable from the study of literature; and the compatibilists, or those who attempted to integrate the two opposing positions.
 Frye, for one, argued that value production should not be a part of the